perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 [`DIST_ATTEMPTS`]{#distattempts}

 :   Bricolage distributes files via file system copy, FTP, SFTP, or
-    WebDAVâdepending on your destination configuration.
+    WebDAV—depending on your destination configuration.
 We all know that failures can occasionally occur.
 Bricolage will attempt to distribute a file after a failed distribution and will do it multiple times.
 Set the `DIST_ATTEMPTS` directive to the number of